Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Metric spaces with global curvature bounds

 \subsection{Curvature bounded below}

 Concerning curvature bounded below, there is also a globalization result, which is perhaps even more iconic than the Alexandrov's Patchwork approach for curvature bounded above.
-It is known as the theorem of Toponogov and was first proven for general complete length spaces by Perelman in \cite{BGP92}.
+It is known as the theorem of Toponogov and was first proven for general complete length spaces by \citet*{BGP92}.

-Note that for Theorem \ref{thm: Toponogov} and Theorem \ref{thm: meyers} in the form stated, we follow the authors of \cite{BBI01} and explicitly exclude 1-dimensional spaces.
+Note that for Theorem \ref{thm: Toponogov} and Theorem \ref{thm: meyers} in the form stated, we follow \citet*{BBI01} and explicitly exclude 1-dimensional spaces.
 More precisely, if $k>0$, then $X$ must not be isometric to $\mb{R},\, (0, \infty),\, [0,B]$ for any $B > \frac{\pi}{\sqrt{k}}$, or any circle with radius greater than $\frac{1}{\sqrt{k}}$.
+In \citet*[Proposition 8.44]{AKP19} it is shown that these are precisely the complete length spaces to which Theorem \ref{thm: meyers} does not apply.

 \begin{thm}[Toponogov's Globalization Theorem] Let $X$ be a complete length space with curvature bounded below by $k$, which is not one of the aforementioned $1$-dimensional spaces.
-Then $X$ has global curvature bounded below by $k$. \end{thm} \begin{proof} See \cite[Theorem~10.3.1]{BBI01} for a proof under a local compactness assumption.
-See also \cite{LS13, AKP19} for more general proofs, as well as a timeline of refinements. \end{proof} So far, we have been unable to transport this result to the synthetic Lorentzian setting, but, as we shall discuss a little further in the outlook, we are actively working on formulating a result.
+Then $X$ has global curvature bounded below by $k$. \end{thm} \begin{proof} See \citet*[Theorem~10.3.1]{BBI01} for a proof under a local compactness assumption.
+See \citet*{LS13, AKP19} for more general proofs, as well as a timeline of refinements. \end{proof}

 In the metric case, there is an addendum to Toponogov's Theorem, generalizing the Bonnet--Myers Theorem from Riemannian geometry to the setting of Alexandrov geometry.
 In essence, the theorem bounds the diameter of a complete length space with local, positive, lower curvature bound in such a way that comparison triangles exist, thus eliminating concern about the existence of triangles in $X$ which are too large.